 After you transition, the last step is to disable classic.
 Your Customer Success Manager (CSM) will partner with you to plan and schedule a time for classic to be disabled.
-Disabling classic can only be performed by a Workspace Support User, which is someone from Workiva.
+Disabling classic can only be performed by someone from Workiva.

 Classic is disabled for each workspace in your organization.
 So if you have multiple workspaces, each workspace will need classic disabled.
 With classic disabled, you’ll still be able to see a listing of your classic files and can export a PDF or transition them.
 Review the information below for details and answers to common questions.

 To learn more about the benefits of disabling classic, see Why You Shouldn’t Wait to Disable Classic.